-Projects will be assessed against the following criteria.
+Projects will be assessed against the following award criteria.
 To be considered for funding, proposals must score at least 60 points.
 Furthermore, they must score at least half of the maximum score points in each of the categories of award criteria mentioned below.

-The relevance of the project to: the objectives of the Action; the needs of the participating organisations and participants.
-The extent to which the project is suitable of producing high-quality learning outcomes for the participants; Relevance, rationale and impact The potential impact of the project: on participants and participating organisations during and after the (maximum score 30 points) The potential impact of the project. on participants and participating organisations during and after the project lifetime; outside the organisations and individuals directly participating in the project, at local, regional, national and/or European or global level.
+The relevance of the project to: the objectives of the Action; the needs of the participating organisations and participants of the exchange; The extent to which the project is suitable of producing high-quality learning outcomes for the participants; Relevance, rationale and impact The potential impact of the project: (maximum score 30 points) on participants and participating organisations during and after the project lifetime; outside the organisations and individuals directly participating in the project, at local, regional, national and/or European or global level.
 The extent to which the project is suitable of contributing to the inclusion and diversity, green, digital and participatory dimensions of the Programme; The extent to which the project introduces newcomers and less experienced organisations to the Action.